The grounding for Continuum: A generic framework: introducing a new primitive type corresponding to the Continuum

-Since $c_0$ is the common prefix of all parts in all divisions, let it be omitted.
+Since $c_0$ is the common prefix of all objects of type $C$, let it be omitted.
 For the first partition, $a$ and $b$ are adjacent.
 For the second partition, also $a.b$ and $b.a$ are adjacent.
-The first rule of the m-pattern is that for any $x$ of type $C$, $x.a$ and $x.b$ are adjacent, and $x.a.b$ and $x.b.a$ are adjacent.
+According to the d-pattern, for any $x$ of type $C$, objects $x.a$ and $x.b$ are adjacent.
+Also $x.a.b$ and $x.b.a$ are adjacent.

 For the third partition, also $a.b.b$ and $b.a.a$ are adjacent.

 For the fourth partition, also $a.b.b.b$ and $b.a.a.a$, \ \ $a.a.b.b$ and $a.b.a.a$, \ \ $b.a.b.b$ and $b.b.a.a$ \ \ are adjacent.